DIY Home Renovation Tips for Maximising Value

 3. A Repainting is a Requirement

 There’s nothing more telling to buyers that your home’s out of style than a poorly chosen interior paint palette.
-On top of that, if there’s any nicks, stains or chips, then you can say goodbye to an excellent first impression.
+On top of that, if there are any nicks, stains or chips, you can say goodbye to an excellent first impression.

-To maximise your home’s value, a new coat of paint is absolutely essential, and it’s imperative to select a colour that’s universally preferred.
-We suggest going for a crisp white for interior walls to show off your home’s size, and dark tones for feature walls like behind the living room TV or at the end of the hallway.
+A new coat of paint is absolutely essential to maximise your home's value, and it’s imperative to select a universally preferred colour.
+I suggest going for crisp white interior walls to show off your home’s size and dark tones for feature walls like behind the living room TV or at the end of the hallway.

-The good news here is that for each dollar your spend on paint, the returns are generally between $5 and $10, so you’re definitely better off switching things up.
+The good news here is that for each dollar you spend on paint, the returns are generally between $5 and $10.

 4. Let There Be Light

-There’s almost no way to overdo lighting, so if there are dark spaces in your home, consider installing directional lighting here, and let these rooms pop.
+There’s almost no way to overdo lighting, so if your home has dark spaces, consider installing directional lighting to make these rooms pop.

-Another unique lighting installation to consider that will really help you get the most value for your home is down lighting and strip lighting.
+Down lighting and strip lighting are another unique lighting installation to help you get the most value for your home.
 These are ideal for spaces like kitchens and bathrooms where you, of course, want to light the entire space, but also highlight a specific area.

 Adding strip lights below countertops, inside cabinets and below a vanity in the bathroom will give your home that ‘show home’ look that buyers crave in a new home, and it’s a very affordable renovation idea.

-Again, Pinterest will be a big help here if you’re stuck on where best to install accent lighting for the best effect.
+Again, Pinterest will be a big help here if you’re unsure where to install accent lighting for the best effect.

 5. Resurface Ageing Bathrooms

-It’s good to know that beauty in the home is only skin deep, which is fantastic for anyone looking to spruce up their ageing bathrooms.
-If you’re stuck with a disastrous tile pattern, old yellowing chrome taps or brown floor tiles, then replace these first.
-A tiled floor can be easily resurfaced and even marbled with multiple shades of paint, massively adding to perceived value.
+It’s good to know that beauty in the home is only skin deep, which is fantastic for anyone looking to spruce up their aging bathrooms.
+If you’re stuck with a disastrous tile pattern, old yellowing chrome taps or brown floor tiles, replace these first.
+A tiled floor can be easily resurfaced and marbled with multiple paint shades, massively adding to perceived value.

-A few final things to consider are replacing toilet seats, old shower screens and to cover up exposed sink piping.
-Remember that beauty is in the details in the bathroom, and if you can see drainage pipes, old tile patterns or marks and cracks in the bath, take these on too.
+A few final things to consider are replacing toilet seats, replacing old shower screens, and covering up exposed sink piping.
+Remember that beauty is in the details in the bathroom, and if you can see drainage pipes, old tile patterns, or marks and cracks in the bath, take these on, too.

 Expert Tips for a Budget-Friendly Bathroom Renovation